Valerioageno/ssr-rs/README.md

 [![Valerioageno](https://circleci.com/gh/Valerioageno/ssr-rs.svg?style=svg)](https://github.com/Valerioageno/ssr-rs)

-The project aim to enable server side rendering on rust servers in the simplest and lightest way possible.
+The project aims to enable server side rendering on rust servers in the simplest and lightest way possible.

-All logic is stored inside the `render_to_string()` function.
+The all logic is stored inside the `render_to_string()` function.

 ```rust
 use ssr_rs::Ssr;